wild-cabbage/bluestampportfolio2/index.md

 ## Challenges

 When I was first imaging the raspberry pi's SD card, I forgot that the imager only imaged the SD card, so I imaged it twice by accident.
 Halfway through the second time, I remembered that it was only supposed to image the SD card, and the imager seemed to be frozen at 100% in the verify stage.
 Upon pressing the "cancel" on the screen, I corrupted the SD card, and when I received a new SD card, I almost corrupted that one too because the imager was frozen at 100% verify from the start.
 After thirteen minutes of waiting, the imager finally finished imaging the second SD card, allowing me to take it out and use it.
 Visual Studio Code needed updating after I started it up for the second time after a few days, and that prevented me from filming my milestone video sooner.
 My raspberry pi camera was not working at first even after I plugged it in twice, and I only realized after plugging it in again that I had not plugged it in deep enough and that I had to push it a little more even with the possibility of it breaking.

+### Next Steps

+I will be starting on my second milestone, which allows one to interact with the voice assistant and allow it to do things (like open lights or doors), and I will build my circuit and start coding.

 ## Code